Cultivate A Greener University

 Our Achievements

 Improving the environmental performance of our buildings has been one of SMU’s top priorities and we have successfully pushed the boundaries of the ‘green building standards’ for our new and existing buildings.
 These efforts have earned SMU numerous significant national and regional awards over the years, including achieving Net Zero Energy and Super Low Energy Awards for our new buildings.
 With the four awards won at the Singapore Building Construction Authority (BCA) Awards 2019, SMU achieved 100% Green Mark Platinum status for the entire campus, including our student residence.
 In 2020, we also achieved the energy and water conservation targets that we set out in 2017.
 SMU has at the same time adopted numerous emerging state-of-the-art technologies for buildings that simultaneously contribute to sustainability.
 Many of these initiatives represent the first for a city centre development.
 For instance, in the recent construction of SMU Connexion and School of Social Sciences (SOSS) / College of Integrative Studies (CIS), we employed innovative engineering methodology and technologies which greatly shortened construction time, improved buildability and productivity, and most importantly, reduced carbon emissions.
 As part of our commitment to the cause, our sustainability targets and initiatives have been reported since 2017 in our Annual Report.
-In 2024, we published a standalone Sustainability Report.

 Some Awards We've Received